What Does a Paramedic Do? (And How to Become One)

 Compassion

 Compassion is a trait required to work in health care, but it's crucial for a paramedic career.
 The role of a paramedic is to assess what is often an emergency and determine what type of medical care is required.
 However, you'll also find that you're dealing with patients and their families who are often scared and upset.
-The more compassionate you can be when working with them, the better they'll feel.
+The more compassionate you are when working with them, the better they'll feel.

 Communication